mikehardy/thunderlink/README.md

    </code>
    - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-   Copy the stuff between the dashes into a file with .reg extension, changing the path to the thunderbird.exe if necessary, double-click on the file, confirm execution, done.
+   Create a file with .reg extension, copy the stuff between the dashes into it, changing the path to the thunderbird.exe if necessary, double-click on the file, confirm execution, done.

    ------------------------------------------------------------------------------------------------